SAP/spartacus-docs/_pages/home/updating-to-version-5/checkout-libraries-release-notes.md

 If your application is already configured to load from `@spartacus/checkout`, you would need to update the reference that imports from it by changing it to `@spartacus/checkout/base`.

 However, if there were added configurations that adds some customized logic to checkout, you might consider creating a wrapper module, which allows additional extensions/functionality to work with your customized checkout module.

-Creating a wrapper module is the recommended way even if there are no additional customizations.
+**Note:** Creating a wrapper module is only necessary when you want to add additional customization to the existing checkout features.
+Therefore, if you were to use the base checkout module out of the box, it is not necessary to create a wrapper module.

 #### The following is an example on how to approach the creation of a wrapper module, which will help with lazy loading the feature: